Preciousomonze/wp-plugin-deploy-helper/README.md

 ### Command Line Parameters
 Command line options

-    --plugin_name                  The Name of your plugin, should be the same with your unique slug
+    --plugin_name                  The Name of your plugin, should be the same with your unique slug.

-    --ignore_file_path             (optional) csv format of paths/files to ignore, if not called, there are default paths to be ignored by the script
+    --ignore_file_path             (optional) csv format of paths/files to ignore, if not called, there are default paths to be ignored by the script.

     --delete_files_in_zip          (optional) csv format of paths/files to delete in the zip(it also searches for matches, so git will ignore github,etc).

-                                   This was added cause i felt, adding all to ignore wont be as fast as deleting from the zip file, note: it doesn't delete folers
+                                   This was added cause i felt, adding all to ignore wont be as fast as deleting from the zip file.

+                                   note: **It doesn't delete folders for some weird reason.

     --offload                      (optional) if set, the file will only extract the {plugin_name}.zip file to .wordpress-org folder, any value is true.